 The voice-over pushes Bakhtin’s point somewhat further when it moves from detailed description into the realm of interpretation and/or assumption.
 A black family, for example, is said to be Jamaican whereas a mother and son are assigned specific ages.
 More interestingly, however, the voice-over begins to detail personality traits.
 Two boys, for example, are labelled ‘naughty’.
 The increasingly open fictionalisation of the film’s figures leads the voice-over to explore some of the narrative possibilities offered by the chronotope of the road.
-After all, the most significant function of the chronotope is its ability to organise key narrative events: ‘The chronotope is the place where the knots of narrative are tied and untied (Bakhtin 1981: 250).
+After all, the most significant function of the chronotope is its ability to organise key narrative events: ‘The chronotope is the place where the knots of narrative are tied and untied’ (Bakhtin 1981: 250).
 In The Girl Chewing Gum, therefore, scenarios such as the man on his way home or the dentist on his way to the bank are introduced.
 These are soon followed by an absorbing account of a young man as the thief of a local post-office.
 As this man walks across the screen, the voice-over cleverly interprets his behaviour to support and strengthen the fiction.
 Hence, his hands which remain in his pockets throughout the shot are said to be gripping the butt of a revolver.
 It is in this moment that Bakhtin’s idea that the chronotope shapes and serves narrative is best evidenced.
 In The Girl Chewing Gum the busy London road structures the narrative event of a robbery.

 Intriguingly, as this fiction develops and the camera pans in pursuit of the ‘criminal’, the audience is made aware of a queue forming outside a local cinema.
-Although it is the second time that this queue has entered the frame, it now works with the voice-over’s prior confession that he speaking from Letchmore Heath, fifteen miles away, to highlight that The Girl Chewing Gum is, above all, a constructed, cinematic work.
+Although it is the second time that this queue has entered the frame, it now works with the voice-over’s prior confession that he is speaking from Letchmore Heath, fifteen miles away, to highlight that The Girl Chewing Gum is, above all, a constructed, cinematic work.
 In this way, Smith confirms what has been suspected from the start: the film’s primary concern is the spatiotemporal structure of cinema rather than that of the road.
 Importantly, this prioritisation of the chronotope of cinema still permits an association with the chronotope of the encounter.
 As the voice-over device serves to suggest throughout the film, a more complex encounter always occurs beyond the frame, between the spectator and the spectacle.
 Indeed, the meaning of the film is shaped by this encounter.
 We interpret the events occurring in the film in the same way that the voice-over interprets the events occurring on the road.
 Thus, to conclude, the brief encounter that this essay’s title speaks of pertains to both the fleeting assembly of figures on screen and the short (by conventional cinematic standards) encounter between the audience and the film text.

 REFERENCES